-With an oral examination and x-rays of the mouth, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller, Dr. Hendi, Dr. Matton and Dr. Lee can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Cuomo, Dr. Cuomo, Dr. Marzullo, Dr. Patella, Dr. Miller, Dr. Hendi, Dr. Lee and Dr. Salas can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 At the time of your consultation, your specific situation will be discussed in greater detail.
 We encourage you to ask any questions you may have.
 If new questions arise after your consultation, please call our office at The Barns Office Center Phone Number 845-278-2101 to speak to one of our patient care coordinators.